Taiko no Tatsujin: Taiko no Tatsujin Pop Tap Beat

 Taiko no Tatsujin Pop Tap Beat was released worldwide on Apple Arcade for macOS, iOS (iPhone), iPadOS (iPad), and tvOS (Apple TV) on April 2, 2021.

 The game retains the core gameplay and interface of preceding console entries, featuring many songs carried over from earlier releases.
 It also includes several new tracks, such as "The Power of Love", "Rhapsody in Blue", and the Enter the Dragon theme.

 Taiko no Tatsujin: The Drum Master!

 Taiko no Tatsujin: The Drum Master! is the first title in the series available exclusively for Xbox One, Xbox Series X/S, and Microsoft Windows.
 It was initially offered as part of Xbox Game Pass and released worldwide on January 27, 2022.
 The game contains over 70 songs and features local and online multiplayer modes.
 Paid downloadable songs are available for purchase in addition to the base song list.

-The Drum Master! was removed from the Xbox Game Pass library in January 2023.
+The Drum Master! was removed from the Xbox Game Pass library in January 2023, and was discontinued and delisted on September 30th, 2025.